moloco-mcm/user-event-sink-connector-js/README.md

-# User Event Processing Library
+# User Event Sink Connector for Javascript (Reference Implementation)

 A TypeScript library for validating, processing, and handling user events in a type-safe manner.